bayareagamedevs/policies/code_of_conduct.md

   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
+  * Any posts that contain sensitive material must be threaded behind a Content Warning (CW).
+This is to protect members who do not want to see such material, or who may suffer psychological distress if exposed to it.
+    - The format should be "CW: [Generalized Topic]"
   * Exercise discretion and respect when using @ for individuals. @ing someone will send a notification to them.
 This should only occur when the message to that person is urgent, or you are attempting to bring their attention to something they might not see otherwise (for instance, if they are not active in a channel you are posting in).
     - e.g. Do not @ people who you are engaged in direct conversation with.
 They will see your message without the @.
   * Exercise discretion and respect when Direct Messaging.
 Similar to @'s, DMs send a notification to whoever is in the DM (it can be multiple people), and it suggests the nature of the DM is urgent.